ScotRail to cut 700 daily services from Monday to combat drivers' dispute disruption

 He told the meeting: "As drivers become competent, we will reinstate services as necessary in the coming weeks and months.”

-On the pay dispute, he acknowledged ScotRail staff were “not immune from the cost of living crisis.
+On the pay dispute, Mr Gibb acknowledged ScotRail staff were “not immune from the cost-of-living crisis”.

 "We are in territory around that a whole generation of people have not experienced.